Monday - Friday from 9am - 5pm

 mesa@jettonlegal.com

 Actually, not everyone needs a will.
 I always try to find the best solution for my clients and sometimes no solution is the best option.
-However, if you own property, or your assets add up to more than $70,000, a will is an act of kindness for your family after you pass.
+I will work with you to provide options and assist you with determining what is the best fit for your unique situation.

 Do I really need a will?

 A typical range is two to six weeks.
-This is affected by the level of complexity involved, how quickly we’re able to communicate, and whether the clients need time to reflect on the necessary decisions.
+This is affected by the level of complexity involved, how quickly we’re able to communicate, and whether the client needs time to reflect on the necessary decisions.
 We can also expedite this process for urgent situations.
 Please let us know if your situation is urgent.

 How long will this take?